xtaran/dist-detect/README.md

 or responses of typical Unix netowrk services.

 Dist-Detect is currently work in progress.
-For now only the SSH service is supported and works already quite well, but HTTP/HTTPS and SMTP might work as well.
+For now only the SSH service is supported and works already quite well in detecting Debian and derivatives (Ubuntu, Raspbian, etc.), but HTTP/HTTPS and SMTP might be a good data source as well.

 Purpose
 -------